 It is the easiest thing to put all blame on others.
 It is easy to criticize, to find faults in others.
 To criticize yourself, however, is the most difficult thing.

 Self-criticism is what we are all afraid of.
 We are scared to look in the mirror and see our own reflection, because, if we do so, we might find that, after all, we are not perfect.
-We will come in touch the dark side of ourselves that we don’t want to confront.
+We will come in touch with the dark side of ourselves that we don’t want to confront.

 By trying to change the world, the world is not going to change.
-Rather, the world will change only when we embody the change that we want to see in the world.
+Rather, the world will change only when we embody the change that we want to see in it.